CollinsTatang/Directory_of_Schools/README.md

 ![](https://github.com/CollinsTatang/Directory_of_Schools.git)

-## Capstone Project: Online shop for electronics
+## Capstone Project: Online School Directory web application
  This project is a supposed School Directory web application use to display the school content .
 It consists of three pages and is responsive to mobile and desktop screens.

 ![screenshot](assets/images/colscreen.png)